DocEon/Kirabot/README.md

 # Kirabot
 A simple dicebot for tabletop gaming via IRC.
+Updated for Python3.